spirosrap/flyingcar/README.md

 ### Projects I'm currently working on
 ## Term 1
-* Backyard Flyer - Learn how to control a drone in the simulator :construction:
+* Backyard Flyer - Learn how to control a drone :construction:
 ## Term 2